 Let’s look a the S&P 500 actual returns (including dividends):

-In the real life S&P 500 example the average investor is led to believe he has made 4.89% average on his equity portfolio.
-In reality he has only made 1.64%.
-This is a major reason investors fall short of their expectations!
+The average investor is led to believe he has made 5.78% average on his equity portfolio.
+In reality he has only made 4.05%.
+This phenomenon, and investor making emotional mistakes, are the reasons investors fall short of their expectations!

 Lets look at what this does to your retirement planning using a Savings & Investment Calculator: